dzuhri-auto/seed-coin/README.md

 1. Go to [my.telegram.org](https://my.telegram.org/) and log in using your phone number.
 2. Select `API development tools` and fill out the form to register a new application.
 3. Record the `API_ID` and `API_HASH` provided after registering your application in the `.env` file.

-> [!WARNING]
-> *Please make sure to only add a Telegram account with an ID number below `63xxxxx`.
-You can check your ID by using `@userinfobot`.
-If your ID is higher than this, your account may be at risk of being banned.*

 <!-- ## How to obtain and use Query ID